memfault/interrupt/_posts/2019-10-30-cortex-m-rtos-context-switching.md

  portDONT_DISCARD void vTaskSwitchContext( void ) PRIVILEGED_FUNCTION;
 ```

-Basically upon return, `pxCurrentTCB` should be populated with the new task to switch to.
+So when the function returns `pxCurrentTCB` should be populated with the new task to switch to.
 Let's try it out!

 ```